-Overall the parts varied from bad to very good – with a lot of average items.
+Overall the parts of the roast dinner at The Flask varied from bad to very good – with a lot of average items.
 The gravy and the red cabbage particularly impressed, the potatoes were definitely the why did you bother lowlight.

-I’m scoring it a 6.58 out of 10.
-Though it was broadly an acceptable dining experience, this could, and should have been so much better than it was.
+I’m scoring The Flask a 6.58 out of 10.
+Though it was broadly an acceptable dining experience, The Flask could, and should have been so much better than it was.
 I’m starting to conclude that the quality of the menus in Fuller’s pubs far outweigh the quality of the food – this is becoming a pattern.
 A venue in a favoured location with an unfavourable cuisine.

 This coming Sunday, I’ll…that’s a good point, I haven’t heard back from the venue I’m supposed to be going to.
 It is quite an interesting proposition, in fact the next three roast dinners are all interesting propositions – and the chance is at least one of them will be excellent.
 Perhaps all three.